Frequently Asked Questions: Mastering Brand Positioning in Africa

 Question from: Flavio dos Santos Dias - Marketing Director, Praia Cape Verde

-Moving beyond cliché requires a shift from visual motifs to authentic narrative.
-It means excavating the unique story of a place - its people, history, ecology - and weaving it into every guest touchpoint.
-This involves curating experiences that truly reflect genuine community engagement, contemporary design that respects context, and a service philosophy rooted in local values, creating a brand that feels both deeply rooted and refreshingly modern.
+This involves curating experiences that reflect genuine community engagement, contemporary design that respectfully interprets context, and a service philosophy rooted in local values, creating a brand that feels both deeply rooted and refreshingly modern.

-The goal is to create a brand that acts as a cultural interpreter, not a caricature.
-This demands leadership that values substance over stereotype, investing in storytelling that is both sophisticated and profoundly human.
+The goal is to create a brand that acts as a sophisticated cultural interpreter, not a simple caricature of outdated expectations.
+This demands leadership that values substance over stereotype, investing in long-form storytelling that is both intellectually rigorous and profoundly human.

-Example: A boutique hotel group in Zanzibar successfully pivoted by replacing generic "exotic" imagery with narratives focused on the island's contemporary art scene and spice-trade heritage, attracting a younger, culture-focused demographic.
+★ Example: In 2024, a boutique hotel group in Zanzibar successfully pivoted by replacing generic "exotic" imagery with narratives focused on the island's contemporary art scene and spice-trade heritage, attracting a younger, culture-focused demographic.

 Question from: Yekeber Bayabel - Hotel Owner, Addis Ababa Ethiopia

-Furthermore, a distinct auditory identity - a curated soundscape - or a unique signature scent can create powerful, subconscious associations that cement a brand in memory, offering differentiation that operates below the radar of conscious comparison.
+Furthermore, a distinct auditory identity - a curated soundscape featuring local musicians - or a unique signature scent derived from indigenous botanicals can create powerful, subconscious associations.
+These sensory elements cement a brand in memory, offering differentiation that operates below the radar of conscious comparison, building a unique neural pathway that guests associate exclusively with your property.

-Example: A leading coastal resort in Kenya developed a signature coffee ceremony ritual for check-in, a deeply cultural act that became its most memorable and frequently mentioned brand touchpoint in guest reviews.
+★ Example: In 2024, a leading coastal resort located at the Diani Beach, South Coast Mombasa Kenya, developed a signature coffee ceremony ritual for check-in, a deeply cultural act that became its most memorable and frequently mentioned brand touchpoint in guest reviews.

 Question from: Asma El Hamzaoui - Group Operations Director, Casablanca Morocco

-Consistency does not mean uniformity.
-The core values remain constant, but their expression adapts to context.
-A brand built on "intuitive service" will manifest differently in a serviced apartment, where it means anticipating a long-term guest's needs, versus a safari lodge, where it means anticipating a guest's wildlife viewing preferences.
+Consistency does not mean uniformity across properties; rather, it means consistency of feeling and core value expression.
+A brand built on "intuitive service" will manifest differently in a city serviced apartment complex, where it means anticipating a long-term guest's household needs, versus a safari lodge, where it means anticipating a guest's wildlife viewing preferences and physical comfort in a rugged environment.

-Example: A prominent hotel group in South Africa unified its diverse portfolio under the core value of "genuine care," which was operationalized through a unique staff training program focused on proactive empathy, applied differently across city and safari properties.
+★ Example: In early 2024, a prominent hotel group in Southern Africa unified its diverse portfolio under the core value of "genuine care," which was operationalized through a unique staff training program focused on proactive empathy, applied differently across their city and safari properties.

 Question from: Sibusiso Matsenjwa - Revenue Manager, Manzini Eswatini

-This approach transforms data from a retrospective reporting tool into a predictive engine for brand experience.
-It allows for crafting pre-arrival communications and on-site offerings that resonate on a deeply personal level, turning a transactional stay into a curated journey aligned with the guest's identity.
+This approach transforms data from a retrospective reporting tool into a predictive engine for crafting bespoke brand experiences.
+It allows for designing pre-arrival communications, curated itineraries, and on-site offerings that resonate on a deeply personal level, turning a transactional stay into a curated journey aligned with the guest's identity.

-Example: A collection of serviced apartments in Casablanca used psychographic data to identify a "business wellness" segment, developing a tailored package of in-room exercise equipment and healthy meal plans that significantly boosted repeat bookings.
+★ Example: In 2024, a collection of serviced apartments in Casablanca Morocco used psychographic data to identify a "business wellness" segment, developing a tailored package of in-room exercise equipment and healthy meal plans that significantly boosted repeat bookings.

 Question from: Usman Boie Kamara - Assistant General Manager, Freetown Sierra Leone

-This approach turns a potential conflict into a competitive advantage.
-It signals to the international market that the property is credible and reliable, while simultaneously demonstrating a genuine respect for its location, appealing to the growing segment of travelers who seek meaningful, place-based experiences.
+This approach turns a potential conflict into a significant competitive advantage in the African market.
+It signals to international travelers that the property is credible and reliable, mitigating concerns about consistency.
+Simultaneously, it demonstrates to a growing segment of culturally conscious travelers a genuine respect for its location, appealing to those who seek meaningful, place-based experiences over sterile, standardized environments.

-Example: A newly developed hotel in Lagos successfully implemented this by using a global chain's operational software for efficiency while designing its F&B program around hyper-local street food concepts curated by local chefs.
+★ Example: In early 2025, a newly developed hotel in Lagos Nigeria successfully implemented this by using a global chain's operational software for efficiency while designing its F&B program around hyper-local street food concepts curated by local chefs.

 Question from: Mosunmola Abudu - Hospitality Investor, Enugu Nigeria

-Example: After a focused brand repositioning, a luxury safari lodge operator at the Limpopo National Park in Mozambique saw its direct booking ratio increase by 40% and its RevPAR index climb to 1.25x its competitive set within 18 months.
+★ Example: After a focused brand repositioning in 2024, a safari lodge operator at the Limpopo National Park in Mozambique saw its direct booking ratio increase by 40% and its RevPAR index climb to 1.25x its competitive set within 18 months.

 For General Managers, Marketing Directors, and Owners across African hospitality, moving from tactical marketing to strategic brand positioning is the definitive path to market leadership.
 This blueprint synthesizes the critical success factors from our Q&A session into a unified and structured framework for execution: